scivision/hugo-flex-example/README.md

 This is an example from scratch using [hugo-flex theme](https://github.com/de-souza/hugo-flex).
 Hugo-Flex is a JavaScript-free theme with Google PageSpeed 100.
 This is important for having a really fast website without using AMP.
-I have built a top 100,000 website (https://www.scivision.dev) using hugo-flex.
+We have built a top 100,000 website (https://www.scivision.dev) using hugo-flex.

-The advantages of static site generators like Hugo include that you write pages in very simple Markdown .md syntax in the [content/posts](./content/posts) directory, and images and other files you desire to serve under [static/](./static) directory.
+Static site generators like Hugo build an arbitrarily simple or complex website from:

+* simple Markdown .md syntax in the [content/posts](./content/posts) directory
+* images and other files under [static/](./static) directory
-Static pages (like [about.md](./content/about.md)) go in [content/](./content) directory itself.
+* static pages like about.md go in [content/](./content) directory

 Images, Twitter tweets, YouTube videos, etc. are inlined via Hugo [shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugo-s-built-in-shortcodes).